 The goal of the NYSER lawsuit is to end the state government’s neglect of its constitutional responsibility to ensure all New York schools have sufficient funding to meet students’ educational needs.
 It seeks to win a court decision that will either order the state to fully fund its foundation aid formula and/or reform the state’s school financing system in a manner that that will guarantee that now and for the future every school is provided the necessary funding to ensure that all students receive a meaningful opportunity for a sound basic education.

 How is the NYSER lawsuit different from the Campaign for Fiscal Equity (CFE) suit?

 The CFE case established the very important legal basis upon which the current NYSER case is built.
-In CFE, the Court of Appeals, the state’s highest court, declared that the state constitution entitles all students in New York State to the opportunity for a sound basic education, one that provides them a meaningful high school education that prepares them to be capable citizens and competitive workers.
-The Court found that students in New York City were not receiving such a high quality education and ordered the state to increase funding for the city schools.
-Following CFE, in 2007, the state legislature enacted reforms to the state aid system that promised students, not only in New York City, but throughout the state, billions of dollars in increased funding and a more equitable distribution of state aid.
-Since the recession of 2008, however, the state has not lived up to these commitments.
+In CFE, the Court of Appeals, the state’s highest court, declared in 2003 that the state constitution entitles all students in New York State to the opportunity for a sound basic education, one that provides them a meaningful high school education that prepares them to be capable citizens and competitive workers.
+The Court found that students in New York City were not receiving such an education and ordered the state to increase funding for the city schools.
+In its 2017 decision, the Court of Appeals re-stated the principles established in CFE and the courts’ responsibility to adjudicate the nature of the state’s duty to provide all students the opportunity for a sound basic education.